timhagn/gatsby-background-image/README.md

 `Object-fit/Object-position` one.
 As - at the time of writing - neither fully implements the former feature, and IE doesn't implement the latter.

 A solution to this issue was mentioned in a comment over at [gatsby-image/issues](https://github.com/gatsbyjs/gatsby/issues/4021#issuecomment-445238511)
-(An automatic integration is planned, see [TODO](#todo))
+(and an integration of their PR for it is planned, see [TODO](#todo))

 ## How to use